johandahlberg/piper/README.md

 * [cufflinks](http://cufflinks.cbcb.umd.edu/) 2.1.1
 * [qualimap](http://qualimap.bioinfo.cipf.es/) v1.0

 The paths for these programs are setup in the `globalConfig.sh` file.
 If you are running on UPPMAX these should already be pointing to the correct locations.
-But if not, you need to change them there.
+If not, you need to change them there.

 Resource files
 ==============